yildiramdsa/designing-an-intelligent-agent-for-the-wumpus-world/README.md

 # Designing an Intelligent Agent for the Wumpus World

-The Wumpus World is a classic problem in artificial intelligence that involves designing an agent to navigate a grid-based environment filled with hazards, such as pits and a fearsome Wumpus, while searching for gold.
+The Wumpus World is a classic problem in artificial intelligence that involves designing an agent to navigate a grid-based environment filled with hazards, such as pits and a fearsome Wumpus while searching for gold.
 The agent must operate under uncertainty, leveraging logical reasoning and perception to make decisions in a partially observable world.

 This project focuses on implementing an intelligent Wumpus World agent capable of: